MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

   </tr>
 </table>

 ## CERT Sandbox Publishing

-### Coordination between XDP publishing and Partner Center publishing

-In XDP, moving from CERT to RETAIL are two separate, explicit actions.
-However, in Partner Center, the submission process automatically moves your game through certification and on to retail.
+In Partner Center, the submission process automatically moves your game through certification and on to retail.
-As such, there is an order of operations to respect.
+There is an order of operations to respect.

 When you’re ready to go to certification, you should follow the following steps in order:

-1. Publish your XDK product in XDP to CERT (including catalog, binary, and service config).
+1. Publish your XDK product in Partner Center to CERT (including catalog, binary, and service config).

 2. Start your Partner Center submission for your UWP product.